1938 Half Dollar Value (2026 Guide): Errors List, ā€œDā€& No Mint Mark Worth

 The market has consistently recognized the 1938 No Mint Mark Walking Liberty Half Dollar’s historical significance through strong auction results across all grade levels.

-This coin began to gain popularity among collectors due to its unique status as both an easily accessible coin issued by the Philadelphia Mint and a representative example of Sinnock’s final design revisions.
+This coin began to gain popularity among collectors due to its unique status as both the most accessible 1938 issue and the rarest P-Mint Walker of its era in gem condition.

 Market Activity:1938 No Mint Mark Half Dollar